 Children sign the class agreement which they negotiate at the start of the year.

 Musica lessons in school.
 Your child can have instrument or singing lessons with Musica at school.
-In Year 3, they all have the opportunity to learn the recorder - having weekly lessons with Musica.
+In Year 3, they all have the opportunity to learn the recorder - having weekly lessons with Mrs Sneddon.
+In Year 4, Mrs Grey will continue their recorder lessons and in Year 5 Musica will teach lessons on clarinet.
 Children can learn a range of instruments and can have individual lessons.
 Musica also teach children and adults at Music centres across Kirklees if you prefer the lessons to be after school.